 Survey respondents were asked whether they expect to leave the teaching profession within the next 12 months.
-In response, 43 teachers indicated "No" (86% of total respondents) while seven teachers indicated that they expect to leave the teaching profession within the next 12 months (14%).
+In response, 87 teachers indicated "No" (95% of total respondents) while four teachers indicated that they expect to leave the teaching profession within the next 12 months (5%).

 The teachers responding "Yes" were asked to specify the extent to which various reasons influenced their desire to leave the teaching profession within the next 12 months.
-The three most common reasons provided for leaving were being exhausted or experiencing burnout, needing a higher salary, or student discipline problems interfering with their teaching.
-Further review of the responses shows that two of the seven teachers expect to retire within the next 12 months with the reasons being influential in the decision.
+The most common reasons provided for leaving were leaving for personal reasons (furthering education, family needs), needing a higher salary, or student discipline problems interfering with their teaching.
+Further review of the responses shows that one teacher expected to retire within the next 12 months.